psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 system, as the values will be stored for your user account.
 Of course you can change or override them later.

-For some examples, you will also need python with pillow library installed.
-If you are using your own machine and you created a virtual environment, now is a good time to activate it (e.g. `source ~/.venvs/rdm-workshop/bin/activate`).
+Note for participants using their own computers.
+Some examples used to illustrate data processing require python with pillow library.
+If you are using a virtual environment, now is a good time to activate it (e.g. `source ~/.venvs/rdm-workshop/bin/activate`).
+You'll find more details in the [Setup]({{ page.root }}{% link setup.md %}) page.

 ## Objective